willfarrell/ievms/README.md

 ========

 Microsoft provides virtual machine disk images to facilitate website testing in multiple versions of IE, regardless of the host operating system.
-~~Unfortunately, setting these virtual machines up without Microsoft's VirtualPC can be extremely difficult.
-The ievms scripts aim to facilitate that process using VirtualBox on Linux or OS X.~~ With a single command, you can have IE6, IE7, IE8, IE9, IE10 and IE11 running in separate virtual machines.
+With a single command, you can have IE6, IE7, IE8, IE9, IE10 and IE11 running in separate virtual machines.

 **NOTE:** As of Feb.
 1st, 2013, the [MS images](http://www.modern.ie/virtualization-tools)
 are fully compatible with VMWare Fusion, thanks to the [modern.IE](http://modern.IE)